Rouen - the medieval capital of Normandy

 The site of the execution is now one of the central squares of Rouen.

 Claude Monet, one of the founders of the French Impressionist school of art, painted a series of more than 30 pictures featuring the facade of Notre Dame Cathedral in the centre of Rouen.
 (At the time, Monet was living nearby at his house in Giverny.)

 Monet worked from rooms that he rented opposite the cathedral and in the series attempted to capture the feel of the different light falling on the intricate Gothic architecture of one of the most famous examples of religious architecture in northern France.

 The paintings are now split up in galleries all over the world, although one is in Rouen and another five in Paris.

-It is twinned with a number of towns around the world, including Hanover in Germany, Norwich in the UK and Cleveland in the USA.
+- Rouen is twinned with a number of towns around the world, including Hannover in Germany, Norwich in the UK and Cleveland in the USA